Skip to main content

 1. If the field does have data, the Omnistudio Data Mapper Load checks to see if the field is an Upsert Key, and then compares all the fields that are Upsert Keys.

-• If all of the Upsert Keys together find a match with an existing record in Salesforce, the Omnistudio Data Mapper updates the target record rather than create a duplicate record.
+• If all of the Upsert Keys together find a match with an existing record in Salesforce, the Omnistudio Data Mapper updates the target record rather than creating a duplicate record.

 • If the Omnistudio Data Mapper Load can’t find a match with any existing record, it creates a new record.

-You wanted the deets on Omnistudio Data Mappers, and we delivered!
+You wanted the details on Omnistudio Data Mappers, and we delivered!
 However, this is just the start of your Omnistudio Data Mapper journey.
-We recommend you continue to other modules on this trail, where you learn how to build the other types of Omnistudio Data Mappers.
+How can you use them in your Omnistudio projects?

 Compartilhe seu feedback do Trailhead usando a Ajuda do Salesforce.